 Dry Rot Survey

 The cost of treating dry rot incorrectly can be extremely damaging to your property so it is vital you hire a professional service and not just any dry rot companies.
-A property survey can be provided by one of our specialists free of charge, if you own and live in the surveyed property located within 25 miles distance from the nearest branch (alternatively a charge may apply).
+A property survey can be provided by one of our specialists free of charge, if you Own the surveyed property located within 25 miles from our Edinburgh branch.
+An administration fee may apply if a written report is required (a charge may apply if the property is rented out or is situated further than 25 miles).
 Contact our Edinburgh branch who will be happy to help deal with your property problem and asses the dry rot treatment costs.

 30 Year Guarantee for Dry Rot Repairs

 Free automatic transfer to the new property owner if sold.